EdwardEJ/Studio-Ghibli-Films/README.md

 # Start Up
-To cocurrently run project, type into termainal "npm run dev" This will spin up the GraphQL server on localhost:5000 and run the create project on localhost:3000/
+To cocurrently run project, type into termainal "npm run dev" This will spin up the GraphQL server on localhost:5000 and run the react project on localhost:3000/